fallingsprings/couch-add-ons/minify-js-css/README.md

 This method will be most useful when the minified code is rendered inline.
 Otherwise, the cached external file can't respond dynamically to the conditions of the template.

-_Pro-tip:_ The above configuration will break the syntax highlighting on your text editor, because the editor doesn't know what type of code it's displaying.
+_Pro-tip:_ The above configuration may break the syntax highlighting on your text editor because the editor doesn't know what type of code it's displaying.
 You can wrap your code blocks with `<script>` or `<style>` tags to get the correct highlighting and other features from your text editor.
 If the tags are outside of the `/*CODE*/` markers, they will be discarded in processing.

     <cms:minify 'js'>
         js/jquery.js